 On 17 June 2021, ORR formally initiated the Periodic Review 2023 - the process by which funding and outputs for the five year period from 1 April 2024 to 31 March 2029 will be set.
+We expect that the funding and output decisions and obligations arising from the Periodic Review will effectively transfer to GBR in due course, subject to the legislative process to establish GBR.

-We work closely with other industry stakeholders that include the passenger and freight RUs using the network, the Department for Transport (DfT), Merseytravel, Transport for Greater Manchester, Transport for London (TFL), Transport for Wales (TfW) and Transport Scotland (TS), all of whom specify and fund various rail services, and the Rail Delivery Group (RDG).
+We work closely with other industry stakeholders that include the passenger and freight RUs using the network, the Department for Transport (DfT), Merseytravel, Transport for Greater Manchester,

+Transport for London (TFL), Transport for Wales (TfW) and Transport Scotland (TS), all of whom specify and fund various rail services, and the Rail Delivery Group ("RDG").